faaiqgwaqar/Inverse-Problems/README.md

 :tangerine: the main microcontroller program is `Inverse_Problem_Main.ino`

-:tangerine: data processing code is found in the `data_fitting\` directory.
+:tangerine: data processing code is found in the `data_fitting/` directory.
 To reproduce our results: